Blessed-dev/Blessed-dev/README.md

 - 🌱 I’m currently learning backend development
 - 💞️ I’m looking to collaborate on open source
 - 📫 How to reach me
-- Currently and intern at devcareer
+- 📫Currently an intern at devcareer
 <!---
 Blessed-dev/Blessed-dev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.